bigcurl/journal/README.md

 You can create your own sets by adding a new folder inside `templates/` (e.g. `templates/fitness/`) with the same three ERB files.

+Tip for custom sets: the tool tries to auto-resume by detecting the last generated day in the file.
+It looks for lines that include a day heading with a date.
+If you create custom day templates, ensure the date appears in the heading so auto-resume keeps working.

+---

+## How dates are chosen

+- Start date: by default, the day after the last generated day in the file; if the file does not yet contain entries, today.
+Use `--start-next-monday` to align to the next ISO Monday instead.
+- End date: `--weeks N` generates `N * 7` days starting from the start date.
+- Weekly summaries: inserted after each ISO Sunday (end of week), unless `--skip-weekly`.
+- 4-week summaries: inserted every 28 days of generated content, unless `--skip-monthly`.

+Use `--dry-run` to print the plan (dates, set, and target file) without writing anything.

 ---

 ## Tests